Table of Content

 When analyzing a security chart, too much information can overwhelm traders, even the most experienced ones.
 The term for this phenomenon in trading is called ‘paralysis by analysis’.
 Using charts that show a plethora of price information and indicators can give multiple signals that lead to confusion and complicate trading decisions.
 Using a line chart simplifies the identification of the key trends and chart patterns.

-A line chart of the closing prices of a stock or a currency gives the trader clear information regarding the price change over a given time period.
+A line chart of the closing prices of a stock or a currency gives the trader clear information regarding the price change over a given period.
 Line charts only show the closing price thus reducing the noise from other pricing during the trading day, such as the open, high and low prices.
 Since closing prices of different stocks and currencies are the most significant daily price, it is understandable to see why line charts are popular with traders.

 An OHLC chart consists of a vertical line marked by two horizontal lines on its left and right as shown in the above picture.
 The height of the vertical line is an indicator of the intraday range of the period.
 The high point of the vertical line is the period’s highest price and the low of the vertical line represents the period’s lowest price.
 The horizontal line extending to the left represents the opening price of the period and the line extending towards the right represents the closing price of the period.
 All of this combined is known as a price bar.